• Skip to main content

 It sounds too easy to be true, but this amazingly simple technique is a powerful tool for lower back pain relief, sometimes instantly.

-Acupressure, which can be done on your own at the comfort of your home, increases the production of endorphins, the body’s natural pain relievers.
+Acupressure, which can be done on your own in the comfort of your home, increases the production of endorphins, the body’s natural pain relievers.

 Here’s how to do it: